 Sustainable Enterprise Project (SEP)

-SEP will support forty thousand microenterprises from agriculture and manufacturing sectors with special focus on environmentally stressed and vulnerable to climate change areas.
-Thirty types of sub-sectors have been selected for this project.
+The 5-year project (2018-2023) will support 40,000 microenterprises in agriculture and manufacturing sectors with special focus on environmentally stressed and vulnerable to climate change areas.
+Thirty sub-sectors have been identified for this project’s interventions.
 A Project Management Unit (PMU) has been formed at PKSF to administer the project.

 “To increase the adoption of environmentally sustainable practices by targeted microenterprises.”